Multi-tenancy implementation with PostgreSQL: Learn through a simple real-world example

 Add tenant identifier for all resources

 In a CRM system, we will have a lot of resources and they're stored in different tables.
-For instance, customer information is stored in the customers table.
+For instance, customer information is stored in the customers

 Before implementing multi-tenancy, these resources are not associated with any tenant:

-To differentiate the tenants owning different resources, we introduce a tenants table to store tenant information (where db_user and db_user_password are used to store the database connection information for each tenant, will be detailed below).
-Additionally, we add a tenant_id field to each resource to identify which tenant it belongs to:
+are used to store the database connection information for each tenant, will be detailed below).
+Additionally, we add a tenant_id

-Now, each resource is associated with a tenant_id, theoretically enabling us to add a where clause to all queries to restrict access to resources for each tenant:
+clause to all queries to restrict access to resources for each tenant:

 At first glance, this seems simple and feasible.
 However, it will have the following issues:

-• Almost every query will include this where clause, cluttering the code and making it harder to maintain, especially when writing complex join statements.
+clause, cluttering the code and making it harder to maintain, especially when writing complex join statements. - Newcomers to the codebase may easily forget to add this

-• Data between different tenants isn't truly isolated, as each tenant still has permissions to access data belonging to other tenants.
+clause. - Data between different tenants isn't truly isolated, as each tenant still has permissions to access data belonging to other tenants.

 Therefore, we will not adopt this approach.
-Instead, we will use Postgres' Row Level Security to address these concerns.
+Instead, we will use PostgreSQL' Row Level Security to address these concerns.
 However, before proceeding, we will create a dedicated database account for each tenant to access this shared database.

 Setup DB roles for tenants